 Rankeilour Tea Garden, Fife

-Not currently open to the public - Private group tours by appointment
+Not currently open to the public - Private group tours and accommodation by appointment

 Our Tea Garden is in what remains of an old walled vegetable garden, which was used as a market garden and nursery before lying fallow for several years.
 We had been following the Kinnettles Tea project with interest and when our family moved back to the farm three years ago we were keen to help form the Tea Gardens of Scotland group and try for ourselves.
 There is a strong gardening tradition in both sides of our families - flowers and vegetables - as well as a tea drinking tradition, so it is lovely to be able to combine the two.